belinore/42-get_next_line/README.md

 # 42-get_next_line

-Implemented a function `get_next_line(int fd)` that reads from a file descriptor and returns one line at a time, handling partial reads, buffer overflows, and memory management manually.
+Implemented a function `get_next_line(int fd)` that reads from a file descriptor and returns one line at a time, handling partial reads and buffer overflows.
+It can be compiled specifying any buffer size.

 Function prototype:
 ```c